LindyHop is granddaddy of all

 Day at the Races"(1937)

-There are 2 Styles of LindyHop.
+There were originally 2 styles of LindyHop.
 The

 Savoy style (Danced in the Savoy Ballroom) & the Hollywood style which